yankeeinlondon/ta/docs/cli-best-practices.md

 - `FileOutput` - File dependencies from `ta file --json`
 - `DepsOutput` - Symbol dependencies from `ta deps --json`
 - `TestOutput` - Type tests from `ta test --json`

+## STDOUT and STDERR

+- all results of the command go to STDOUT, but
+- all diagnostics, progress info, summary info, etc. go to STDERR